 E-Commerce 2020 has taught us there’s another way

-To be honest, what e-Commerce 2020 has most taught us, is that there is another way.
-Because you can set up on your own pretty quickly, the best way to feel valued and to take some control is to start doing it yourself.
+Most of all, what e-Commerce 2020 has taught us, is there’s another way.
+Because you can set up on your own pretty quickly.
+And the best way to feel valued and to take some control is to start doing it yourself.
 That would be the best e-Commerce Christmas present you could give yourself.